tunerhammer/.github/profile/README.md

 TunerHammer is a project aiming to provide you a way to host your own musical infrastructure.

-The idea is that you host your music files on your PC, then you're able to play music from all of your devices through a central web server.
+The idea is that you host your music files on your PC, then you're able to play music from all of your devices through a central Web server.

 This lets you manage the playback across all your devices, just like Spotify.